Pros and Cons of Online Mental Health Courses

 • Balance online and offline time to protect your wellbeing.

-• Seek feedback regularly to stay aligned with learning outcomes.
+• Seek feedback regularly to stay aligned with your learning outcomes.

-The Mental Health Professional Online Development (MHPOD) platform is a great example of how mental health education can successfully use e-learning to improve professional knowledge while maintaining human connection through interactive modules.
+The Mental Health Professional Online Development (MHPOD) platform is a good example of how mental health education can use e-learning well, building professional knowledge while keeping human connection through interactive modules.

 Blog